Background

 The Royal River flows nearly 26 miles from its source in Sabbathday Lake in New Gloucester to its mouth in Casco Bay in Yarmouth.
 The watershed includes approximately 141 square miles of land in the towns of Auburn, Durham, Gray, New Gloucester, Pownal, North Yarmouth and Yarmouth.
-As part of the Royal River Restoration Project, the Town of Yarmouth is evaluating options for fisheries and habitat restoration as a follow-up to recommendations in the Royal River Corridor Master Plan that was completed in 2008.
+The Town of Yarmouth owns two dams, the Bridge Street Dam and the East Elm Street Dam.
+These are the lower-most dams in the watershed.
+Together they block access to over 100 miles of mainstem and tributary habitat for migratory fish.
+As part of the Royal River Restoration Project and following recommendations of the 2008 Royal River Corridor Master Plan, the Town of Yarmouth is evaluating options for fisheries and habitat restoration.

 The 2008 Royal River Corridor Master Plan recommended performing a comprehensive study of the advantages and disadvantages of removing dams and recommended that improvements to fish passage be made throughout the river corridor: